Cited Reference Search: Step 2 of 2

 searched secondary author.
 The name of the primary author always appears first

-This column may include any of the following items:
+This column may includes the volume number of the cited work.

 For patent records, this column may include the two-digit WIPO (World